-Hard Rock Atlantic City has come a long way since welcoming its first guests on June 28, 2018.
+Hard Rock Casino in Atlantic City has come a long way since welcoming its first guests on June 28, 2018.

 Fast-forward to 2020, and the property is among the town’s top performers.